 - bringing criminal prosecutions to tackle financial crime, such as insider dealing, unauthorised business and false claims to be FCA authorised

-- issuing warnings and alerts about unauthorised firms or individuals and requesting that web hosts deactivate associated websites
+- issuing warnings and alerts about unauthorised firms and individuals and requesting that web hosts deactivate associated websites

-There is more information on how we operate in the Decision procedure and penalties manual (DEPP) and Enforcement guide, including information on our approach to decision making and use of our regulatory, civil and criminal powers.
+There is more about how we operate in the Decision procedure and penalties manual (DEPP) and Enforcement guide, including information on our approach to decision making and use of our regulatory, civil and criminal powers.

-A useful overview of enforcement powers, our typical procedure for disciplinary cases and information on mediation and settlement is provided in our Enforcement information guide.
+Our Enforcement information guide gives an overview of our enforcement powers, our typical procedure for disciplinary cases, and information on mediation and settlement.

-We publish enforcement notices to inform the public, maximise the deterrent effect of enforcement action and to ensure the transparency of our decision making.
+We publish enforcement notices to inform the public, maximise the deterrent effect of enforcement action and ensure our decisions are transparent.

 Warning notices are issued when we propose to take action.
 We may publish details about these online.

 Decision notices are issued when we decide to take action.